$42.180.02

 Kyiv • UNN

-The Prime Minister of Israel announced the resumption of hostilities against Hamas in Gaza.
-He stressed that Israel will continue to fight to achieve its military goals.
+The Israeli Prime Minister announced the resumption of hostilities against Hamas in Gaza.
+He emphasized that Israel will continue the fight to achieve its military goals.

-On Tuesday evening, Israeli Prime Minister Benjamin Netanyahu announced that Israel had fully resumed fighting against Hamas in the Gaza Strip.
+On Tuesday evening, Israeli Prime Minister Benjamin Netanyahu stated that Israel had fully resumed hostilities against Hamas in the Gaza Strip.
 The official warned that "negotiations will only continue under fire" and that "this is just the beginning."
-UNN reports with reference to the BBC.
+This was reported by UNN with reference to the BBC.

 Details

-He made these comments after Israeli aircraft carried out massive airstrikes on Hamas targets in Gaza, the military said.
-Airstrikes were carried out on Beit Lahia, Rafah, Nuseirat and Al-Mawasi.
-This wave of strikes was the most powerful since the ceasefire on January 19, but the incident may indicate that the fragile truce may be broken.
+He made these comments after Israeli aircraft launched massive airstrikes on Hamas targets in Gaza, the military said.
+The airstrikes hit Beit Lahia, Rafah, Nuseirat, and Al-Mawasi.
+This wave of strikes was the most powerful since the ceasefire began on January 19, but the incident could indicate that the fragile truce may be broken.

-Israel will continue to fight to achieve all its military goals – "to return the hostages, get rid of Hamas and make sure that Hamas is not a threat to Israel
+Israel will continue to fight to achieve all its military goals – "to bring back the hostages, to get rid of Hamas, and to make sure that Hamas is not a threat to Israel."

 The Hamas Ministry of Health reported that more than 400 people were killed and hundreds more were injured in the attack.